 We launched the festival with a celebration of books by designers and urban thinkers we admire.
 We toasted the fresh ideas hitting the shelves this spring in the company of the book authors:

 Welcome to Your World: How the Built Environment Shapes Our Lives by Sarah Williams Goldhagen (HarperCollins, 2017)

 Blue Dunes: Climate Change by Design edited by Jesse M. Keenan and Claire Weisz (Columbia Books on Architecture and the City, 2017)

 109 South 5th Street

 How do the city’s arteries shape public expression?
-Join us for a fast-paced evening of presentations and audience feedback, featuring ideas for To the Streets, a flash competition challenging designers to envision the future of street protest.
-Following an afternoon closed-door workshop among finalist teams, grab a beer and join us at 5 p.m. for the unveiling of proposals and vote for your favorite.
-A jury of design and activism experts will judge the entries and announce a winner at the conclusion of the event.
+This fast-paced evening of presentations and audience feedback featured ideas for To the Streets, a flash competition challenging designers to envision the future of street protest.
+Following an afternoon closed-door workshop among finalist teams, participants grabbed a beer and joined us at 5 p.m. for the unveiling of proposals and voted for their favorite.
+A jury of design and activism experts judged the entries and announced a winner at the conclusion of the event.

 Second Avenue: Knish Alley Revisited

 Sunday, May 14, 11:00am-12:30pm